splunk/public-o11y-docs/logs/lo-connect-limits.rst

 Other limits
 =============================================================================================
 Each Log Observer Connect user is also subject to the limits of their Splunk platform role.
 A user can only access Splunk platform resources that their Splunk platform role allows them to access.
-See :new-page:`Configuring role-based user access <https://docs.splunk.com/Documentation/Splunk/9.0.2/Security/Aboutusersandroles#Set_permission_granularity_with_custom_roles>` for more information.
+See :new-page:`About configuring role-based user access <https://docs.splunk.com/Documentation/Splunk/9.0.2/Security/Aboutusersandroles#Set_permission_granularity_with_custom_roles>` for more information.